iShares Select Dividend ETF (NASDAQ:DVY) Reaches New 52-Week High at $125.98

-Shares of iShares Select Dividend ETF (NASDAQ:DVY – Get Free Report) reached a new 52-week high during trading on Wednesday .
-The stock traded as high as $125.98 and last traded at $125.64, with a volume of 26276 shares.
+iShares Select Dividend ETF (NASDAQ:DVY – Get Free Report) shares reached a new 52-week high during trading on Wednesday .
+The company traded as high as $125.98 and last traded at $125.64, with a volume of 26276 shares.
 The stock had previously closed at $124.90.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 27th.
-Stockholders of record on Friday, March 22nd were given a $0.9976 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, March 27th.
+Stockholders of record on Friday, March 22nd were given a dividend of $0.9976 per share.
+The ex-dividend date of this dividend was Thursday, March 21st.
 This represents a $3.99 dividend on an annualized basis and a dividend yield of 3.18%.
-The ex-dividend date of this dividend was Thursday, March 21st.

 Institutional Trading of iShares Select Dividend ETF